instana/robot-shop/README.md

     $ docker-compose push

 ## Run Locally
-You can run it locally for testing
+You can run it locally for testing.

+If you did not build from source, don't worry all the images are on Docker Hub.
+Just pull down those images first using:

     $ docker-compose pull

+Fire up Stan's Robot Shop with:

     $ docker-compose up

 If you are running it locally on a Linux host you can also run the Instana [agent](https://docs.instana.io/quick_start/agent_setup/container/docker/) locally, unfortunately the agent is currently not supported on Mac.